sandile05/odin-recipes/README.md

 # odin-recipes

-will be using the skills i have learnt so far in the odin project
+Using the skills i have learnt so far in the odin project

-so far i have added the following:
+I have completed the the recipe project using mostly html and a bit of css styling to resize the images.

-1, homepage with one recipe in a bullet point. i will add more later.
+I used anchor tags, unordered lists, ordered lists present the different recipes, their ingredients and the steps needed to make the desired dishes.

-2, the recipe page, which is a lasagna recipe including the ingredients and steps.
+There are 3 recipes.